aaronlelevier/textress_project/docs/_todo.rst

 Notes w/ Scott
 --------------
-(also use ``jquery.maskedinput``)
-    - Credit card - auto put spaces after every 4 digits for easier reading of the c.card #

-Dashboard - formatting issue w/ Guest's Message text

-Saved Messages - that are common for the Concierge to send.
-Canned messages.
-Saved under the Hotel, for all Concierge's to use.

-MMS?

-Ask Concierges.
-Do they like to call back, or is the whole conversation thro SMS?

-Maybe ask a designer about the UI

 ** SMS - need a 2nd PH # most likely assigned to the "Test Hotel" to get SMS Tests to not error out b/c of the `sms.tests.factor` **